 We have taken great care to ensure that our clients’ assets are as safe and secure as possible.
 Assets are covered in a number of different ways:

 Midwest Trust Company (MTC): Golden Fiduciary Services, LLC (GFS) is a trust service office of Midwest Trust Company (MTC), a Kansas non-depository trust company regulated and examined by the Office of the State Banking Commissioner of Kansas.
-GFS is independently owned and operated and is not affiliated with Golden Financial Services, LLC, a registered investment advisor.
-As a trust service office, GFS is covered by a Financial Institution Bond as well as Management Liability and Fiduciary Liability Insurance which safeguard your assets.
+GFS is independently owned and operated.
+However, as a trust service office of MTC, GFS is covered by a Financial Institution Bond as well as Management Liability and Fiduciary Liability Insurance which safeguard your assets.

 Oversight by Regulators: Operating under MTC’s charter, GFS’ activities are subject to comprehensive regulatory oversight, including periodic exams.
 All assets must be properly accounted for and all transactions clearly documented.
 Furthermore, MTC carries liability insurance and meets or exceeds all other client protections and reserves required by its regulator.
 In addition, an annual review is conducted by an independent CPA firm.